kohlhofer/Crossings/chapters/chapter-09.md

 Through the window, Eli stands outside, arms crossed, pride holding her back from stepping inside.
 She watches the exchange, her face unreadable.
 He sees her there, a figure caught between need and independence, between hunger and dignity.

 He reaches into his pocket, pulls out more coins than his purchase requires.
-The metal is warm from his body, the coins worn smooth by countless hands.
+The miller's two bits, once cold in his palm, now warm from his body, worn smooth by countless hands.
 He leaves them on the counter and pushes them toward Ada.

 Ada looks at the coins, then at him.
 She lets them sit for a moment, then, with a small nod, she sweeps them into the drawer.
 The sound of metal against wood echoes in the empty store.

-She meets his eyes briefly, the look saying what words cannot.
-Gratitude mixed with the weight of necessity.

-He nods, takes his package, and moves toward the door.
+He takes his package, and moves toward the door.
 The bell chimes again as he steps outside, the sound fading into the evening air.
 Behind him, Ada continues her sweeping, preparing to close the store for another day.

 The street is empty, lit only by the warm glow spilling from windows.
 A dog wanders past, sniffing at the ground, searching for scraps.
 The air is cool, carrying the scent of woodsmoke and the distant river.